tcchenbtx/TBMI_ChIP/README.md

 1. Put your ChIP-seq data under dataset folder
 2. modify the configure/configure.txt based on instructions
 3. in the main folder, use the following command to use the TBMI_ChIP:
+  1. make configure : to read through your configure input
+  2. make install_software: install necessary software (this step can be skipped if you install necessary software mannually)
-..1. make configure : to read through your configure input ..2. make install_software: install necessary software ..3. make T : run TrimGalore to trim your data
+  3. make T : run TrimGalore to trim your data
-..4. make B : run Bowtiew2 to sequence alignment
+  4. make B : run Bowtiew2 to sequence alignment
-..5. make M : run MACS2 for peak calling
+  5. make M : run MACS2 for peak calling
-..6. make I : run IDR for consistency analysis
+  6. make I : run IDR for consistency analysis
-..7. make motif: run MEME-ChIP for motif analysis
+  7. make motif: run MEME-ChIP for motif analysis
-..8. make annotation: run Homer for gene annotation
+  8. make annotation: run Homer for gene annotation

 ### Short cut:
 You can also go through all analysis with the following commands:
-..1. make configure : to read through your configure input
+  1. make configure : to read through your configure input
-..2. make install_software: install necessary software
+  2. make install_software: install necessary software (this step can be skipped if you install necessary software mannually)
-..3. make All
+  3. make All

 ## Other helpful commands:
 make Clean_My_Output : clean up the output folder